Safety & Quality.

 Quality Management activities for projects are coordinated at the start of and throughout a project to identify the key inspections and tests to be performed, as well as to identify appropriate responsibilities for these tasks.

-Projects are additionally supported by a team of Corporate Quality Control and Quality Assurance professionals.
-Quality Assurance professionals that report directly to the Quality Director for QC personnel coordination, procedure development, training, project quality auditing, and technical support.
-Troy is committed to an operating philosophy based on openness in communication, integrity in serving our customers, fairness and concern for our employees and responsibility to the communities within which we operate.
+Quality Assurance professionals that report directly to the Facility and Pipeline Quality Managers with support from the Training and On-Boarding Manager for procedure development, training, project quality auditing, and technical support.
 Our vision is to exceed customer expectations for quality, safety, sustainability, cost, delivery, and value.

 Key benefits of Troy’s QMS system include: